industrial-peons/industrial-peons.github.io/dkp-info.md

 **Selling Gear:**  Individuals are strictly prohibited from attempting to turn their DKP into gold in any way, shape or form, and are similarly prohibited from buying items from raid members.

 **Quest Items:** For items that are a part of a quest chain (currently the example is Ancient Petrified Leaf and  Mature Black Dragon Sinew for hunters), if a player has one of the items, all other individuals bidding DKP on the item must also have the item.

+### Weekly Peonbank Guild Quest for 3 DKP
+To further help improve the resources availible to the guild through the guild bank, additional DKP is availible to members who complete the weekely guild quest.
+The two methods to earn this 3DKP are:
+- 25g deposit sent to Peonbank
+- 1 hr of "farming activity"

+**All Deposits must be sent to Peonbank before 12pm Server Time on Saturday for that week.
+Peonbank will add the DKP before the next raid at this point**

+#### Possible activities for Peonbank Quest:
+For the different farming activities, the "honor system" will be used(different than the endless "honor grind").
+Each activity shall be ~1 hour, and must be decided in advance that "this is the hour i'm farming for the bank".
+After you have completed a task, send a letter to Peonbank with the items/money, and saying who did what.

+Activities Include:
+- Fire elemental farming
+- standing in Org & crafting for an hour, all tips/fees to the bank
+- full-guild Strat Live run, all drops to the bank
+- Farming Eye of Shadow in Winterspring, all drops to the bank
+- 1hr of Mage ZF farming
+- DM:T stealth runs
+- 1 hour of herb/mining (Dreamfoil & Lotus top prio, full list pinned)
+- 1 hr farming essence of airs or waters
+- 1 hr of fishing (Winter Squid prio!)
+- any other activity must be approved by an officer in advance.
+This list will inevitably grow.

+**For any activity above, all drops (including vendor gold for drops) must be pooled and go to the guild bank(Peonbank).
+Please do not send grey items as Peonbank has limited storage/time capacity.
+Send the gold value of the vendored items in their place.**